OCRTOC/OCRTOC_software_package/README.md

 ```

-## Video Tutorial
-A video tutorial on how to use the OCRTOC software package will come soon.

 ## Labelled Dataset (Real World)
 To ease your development process we provide a labelled real world dataset.
 To use this dataset you need to download the toolkit from [https://github.com/OCRTOC/OCRTOC_dataset_toolkit](https://github.com/OCRTOC/OCRTOC_dataset_toolkit).